Skip to main content

 Audio: Ernie Lane the making of a Queensland rebel / with Dr Jeff Rickertt, 2011, John Oxley Library, State Library of Queensland.

-Susan Addison and Dr Judith McKay were the winners of the 2009 John Oxley Library Fellowship for their proposed project, Cooking up Stories: exploring Queensland's rich and diverse culinary heritage.
+The 2009 John Oxley Library Fellowship was awarded to Susan Addison and Dr Judith McKay for their project, Cooking up Stories: exploring Queensland's rich and diverse culinary heritage.

-Judith is a freelance historian and museum consultant.
-Susan is a freelance editor and writer.
-They used John Oxley Library resources to research Queensland's culinary heritage over the past 150 years.
+Judith, a freelance historian and museum consultant, and Susan, a freelance editor and writer, used John Oxley Library resources to research Queensland's culinary heritage over the past 150 years.
+Their project aimed to explore the evolution of food culture in Queensland, examining how local traditions, ingredients, and culinary practices have developed over time.

 Blog: